 - You haven’t claimed the exclusion on another home in the last two years.

 - You aren’t subject to expatriate tax (a government fee paid by those who renounce their citizenship or take up residency in another country).

 If you don’t quite check all of these boxes, you may still qualify for a partial exclusion of gain.
 This can happen if the main reason for your home sale was a change in workplace location, a health issue, or an unforeseeable event.
-For details on such circumstances, click here.
+For details on such circumstances, please refer to IRS Publication 523.

-How to report your capital gains taxes in California
+How to report your California capital gains taxes

 For your federal return, report your capital gains and losses by using U.S. Individual Income Tax Return (IRS Form 1040) and Capital Gains and Losses, Schedule D (IRS Form 1040).

 For your California capital gains, file California Capital Gain or Loss Schedule D (540).

 A transfer tax is a transaction fee tacked onto the sale of any land or real property.